Differences in Appearances & Effects: Indica vs Sativa

 Sativa strains will stimulate cerebral activity.
 That means thoughts will come more naturally, creative and philosophical thinking enhance, and overall creativity and/or focus improve.
 Sativas are best for daytime use, as they usually won’t inhibit the mind’s thinking, rather, boost it.
 Indica strains typically do the opposite.
 They help slow racing, anxiety-prone thoughts and place the consumer in a slight haze, often rendering them easily distracted or less likely to engage in activities, leaving us to our next effect.

 Sativa strains often increase the body’s energy, offering the consumer a sudden boost of energy that motivates them to get the job done.
 They’ve been used to help treat fatigue.
 Again, this is great for daytime use.
 Indicas are often used to help treat insomnia because of their extraordinary relaxing qualities.
-Indicas will often relax all the muscles of the body, easing pain and aches, and in doing so offer the consumer a great night’s sleep as the brain calms down for the night.
-And this leads us to…
+Indicas will relax the muscles of the body, easing pain and aches, and in doing so offer the consumer rest or a great night’s sleep as the brain calms down.

 9. Symptom Relief